makalah-app/makalah-agent/knowledge-base/10-backend-architecture-agent-makalah.md

 *   **Reliability:** Ensuring system robustness through resilient component design, effective error handling, and robust data persistence mechanisms.
 *   **Security:** Implementing security best practices across all layers, from data storage to tool execution and external API integrations.
 *   **Maintainability:** Promoting clean code, clear documentation, and adherence to established development standards to facilitate long-term maintenance and evolution.
-*   **Cloud-Native:** Leveraging managed services and serverless paradigms offered by Google Cloud Platform (GCP) for efficiency, reduced operational overhead, and automatic scaling.
+*   **Cloud-Native:** Leveraging managed services and PaaS paradigms offered by Render.com for efficiency, reduced operational overhead, and automatic scaling.
 *   **ADK-Centric:** Optimizing the architecture to fully leverage the capabilities and patterns provided by the Google Agent Development Kit for multi-agent orchestration and management.

 **1.4.
 References**